unisave-cloud/website/src/guides/http-and-the-web-explained-for-game-developers.md

 1. The binary data will be interpreted as text in the ASCII encoding.
 Another words, we will think of the connection as sending text, not bytes.
 2. The one who initiates the connection (called *the client*, typically your computer) will send data first and this first batch of data is called *the request*.
 3. The one who was waiting for connections (called *the server*, say `example.com`) will read the entire *request* and then respond with a block of data, called the *response*.
-4. Then the underlying TCP connection will be closed by both sides.
+4. Then the underlying TCP connection is closed by both sides.

 > **Note:** This is a simplification, if you want to be pedantic, [read this instead](https://www.w3.org/Protocols/rfc2616/rfc2616.html).